HankB/Ansible/Pi/README.md

     os_image=/home/hbarta/Downloads/Pi/2022-04-04-raspios-bullseye-armhf-lite.img.xz"
 ```

-Note: provide `os_image=...` only when the OS image is to be written.
+Note: provide `os_image=...` only needed when the OS image is to be written.

 * Copy the (previously downloaded) OS to the card.
 * Create the `/boot/wpa_supplicant.conf` file.
 * Create the `/boot/userconf.txt` file.
 * Create the `/boot/ssh` file.
+* Add config for power on/off button (see <https://forums.raspberrypi.com/viewtopic.php?t=217442>)
 * Remove the file that permits passwordless `sudo`.
 * Change the host name.